MahdiMehrtash/Global-TEP/README.md

 # Global-TEP
 Global-TEP is a global solver for TEP (transmission expansion planning) problem considering the AC model of the transmission network.
+To know how Global-TEP works, you can refer to the manuscript: M. Mehrtash and Y. Cao, "A New Global Solver for Transmission Expansion Planning with AC Network Model," in IEEE Transactions on Power Systems, doi: 10.1109/TPWRS.2021.3086085.

 ## Developers
 Global-TEP has been developed by:

     Mahdi Mehrtash, University of British Columbia
     Yankai Cao, University of British Columbia